Common introductory FAQs

 Are there any limits on the number of events or registrations I can have?

-Event limits: You can create as many events as you would like on Corsizio, for which you can accept registrations.
+Event limits: You can create as many events as you need on Corsizio, for which you can accept registrations.
 Events can be up to 365 days (1 year) in duration.
 We do encourage you to be mindful of the amount of data that you have in your account and delete any old events with their data when they are no longer needed.

 How do people register for my events on Corsizio?